vuejs/docs/src/guide/transitions-enterleave.md

 There are six classes applied for enter/leave transitions.

-1. `v-enter`: Starting state for enter.
+1. `v-enter-from`: Starting state for enter.
 Added before element is inserted, removed one frame after element is inserted.

 2. `v-enter-active`: Active state for enter.
 Applied during the entire entering phase.
 Added before element is inserted, removed when transition/animation finishes.
 This class can be used to define the duration, delay and easing curve for the entering transition.